denironyx/journey-to-data-roadmap/Udacity Data Engineering Course/02 Relation Data Model/README.md

 **Dimension table** is a structure that categorizes facts and measures in order to enable users to answer business questions.
 Dimensions are people, products, place, and time.

+In this example, it helps to think about the Dimension tables providing the following information:
+    • Where the product was bought?
+(Dim_Store table)
+    • When the product was bought?
+(Dim_Date table)
+    • What product was bought?
+(Dim_Product table)
+The Fact table provides the metric of the business process (here Sales).
+    • How many units of products were bought?
+(Fact_Sales table)

 ### Implementing Different Schemas
 Two of the most popular data mart schema for datawarehouses are:
 1. Star Schema